chepurko/remote-comm-yakkety/README.md

   `docker run -it -v /mnt/gcsbucket:/mnt/gcsbucket chepurko/remote-comm-yakkety /bin/bash`

 * **NOTE: The Dockerfile relies on your directory being named `/mnt/gcsbucket`, so if you must use a different dir name then you'll have to modify the Dockerfile on your own as welll.**

+## Notes and Usage
+* The Docker image makes apps like `gpg` and `pass` use the secret eCryptfs directory as their home directories, giving you essentially a protable and encrypted secret store.